nathanvid/infinitemage-website/content/chapters/chapter_0208.md

 The drone could guide Shirone's group to arrive as quickly as possible, but nothing appeared on the retinal screen.

-She didn't know that space itself was isolated by Mecha's functions.
+She didn't know that space itself was isolated by Mecca's functions.

 Kariel inspected the machinery about 70 meters away from the spherical cluster.